 Unfortunately, the outlet that I wanted a night light outlet cover for the most (the one in our large master bathroom, near the sink) is a GFCI outlet.
 So that was a bummer.

-The second place I was eager to put the Snap Power night light was in the garage — near the walk-thru door to light the way for our pet sitter when she comes at night.
-However, there’s only a round 3-prong outlet there for our central vacuum (that we don’t use), and Snap Power doesn’t make outlet covers with Guidelights to fit that style of outlet either.
+The second place I was eager to put a night light outlet was in the garage — near the walk-thru door, to light the way for our pet sitter when she comes at night.
+However, there’s only a round 3-prong outlet there for our central vacuum (that we don’t use), and Snap Power doesn’t make outlet covers with night lights to fit that style of outlet either.
 (I don’t think anyone does.)

-I ended up putting one of these in the garage instead: Mr Beams Motion-Sensor Light.
+I ended up putting one of these in our garage instead: Mr Beams Motion-Sensor Light.
 It works great!

 #2 – In very dark corners, the light will stay on all the time.